 First off, security is very important.
 It’s so important, I’ll use a few more “verys” to emphasize that importance.
 It’s very very very very very important.
 But, before I can pay for security, I have to pay for a few other things.

 Out of my revenue, first to go through are my loan payments.
-If I don’t keep current on my business loans, I close my doors.
+If I don’t keep current on my merchant loan companies and business loans, I close my doors.
 That’s a certainty.
 Ditto for payroll, rent, and utilities.
 I have to pay those, on time, every month, or I *will* close my doors.

 Next up, I have to pay for my materials that I use in my business, whether those materials be solid manufacturing inputs or intangible information, it’s what I use to make my stuff.
 Without those inputs, my business is no more.

 Then there’s advertising.
 I have to have that, right?
 I also need money for fees, which I pay to local, regional, and national government authorities in order to stay in business.
 If I don’t pay those, my business will certainly not be able to operate.

 Now, I’ve got some money left over.
 Part of me wants to have a little more for myself, to compensate for all those days I lived out of my office, getting this business off the ground.
 That’s why I went into business, right, to make a little something for myself, over and above what The Man would pay me in a regular gig?
 I’ve got a business partner, as well, and we’ve been through everything together, all these years.
 I’ve got to give him his cut, fair’s fair.

 What’s left is my IT budget.
 Before anyone panics, let me assure you that there’s still quite a lot of money in that pot.

 But, before I pay for any security, I need to pay for my existing licenses.
 If my PCs don’t have an operating system, they don’t run, and I don’t have a business anymore.
 Then I pay for my productivity software because what’s the point of having PCs if they don’t do anything useful?
 No, I must have word processors, spreadsheets, and email!
 No compromise on that!